 2. Gojal Valley

 The beauty of Gojal Valley (also known as upper Hunza valley) is unmatched.
-Beautiful mountains, cristal clear streams and lakes, high blue sky, Gojal valley need nothing more to become a paradise.
+Beautiful mountains, cristal clear streams, and lakes, high blue sky, Gojal valley need nothing more to become a paradise.
 Without a doubt, it is the best place to visit in Pakistan.
 It is situated in northern Gilgit Baltistan and borders china & Afghanistan.

 – Borith lake:

-A beautiful lake present in Gojal that receives meltwater straight from Ghulkin Glacier.
+A beautiful lake is present in Gojal that receives meltwater straight from Ghulkin Glacier.
 To reach Borith lake, you will have to travel an unpaved, rocky jeep road about 1.5 miles long.

-Headquarters of Gojal is a small town called Gulmit.
+The headquarters of Gojal is a small town called Gulmit.
 Even autumn can not take out the beauty of this town.